Skip to main content

 Add the public key via the app

-1. Log in to app.griffin.com using an account with the admin role.
+1. Log in to app.griffin.com using an account with the Team admin role.

 2. Navigate to Settings > Message signatures and select Add public key.